Rust_Highmark

 IMG_0097

 There's a Dairy Queen across the way, and it's not uncommon for guys to stop there and get ice cream for dessert after a delicious Italian meal.
-This time, the Blizzards were delivered directly to the players and their families, with rookies Rutger McGroarty, Ben Kindel, and Ville Koivunen passing them out to each table.
+This time, the Blizzards were delivered directly to the players and their family members, with rookies Rutger McGroarty, Ben Kindel, and Ville Koivunen passing them out to each table.

 IMG_0102